Middle-Square Weyl Sequence RNG: Conclusion

 \section{Conclusion}

 The middle square was invented at the very beginning of computer \mbox{science}.
 Modern 64-bit computing architecture has made it possible to create a \mbox{usable} version which has a sufficiently long period ($2^{64}$ per stream).
 Processing speed is comparable with the fastest RNGs.
 An easy to use stream capability makes this generator quite suitable for parallel processing.
-A square is nonlinear and gives this generator an advantage in quality of data over linear based generators.
-A free software package is available at \url{http://mswsrng.wixsite.com/rand}
+A square is nonlinear and gives this generator an advantage in quality of data over linear-based generators.
+A free software package with example programs is available at \url{http://mswsrng.wixsite.com/rand} Note: A counter-based version of this RNG is now available.
+See arXiv paper "Squares: A Fast Counter-Based RNG" \cite{Widynski}.